 Check out NerdScholar‘s tips for making the most of any online class!

 Whether you are a college student looking to take on extra units in your spare time or a high school student brushing up on your SAT prep, online classes are a competitive option for all—at a fraction of the cost of traditional schooling.
-A 2013 study showed that the number of enrolled college students taking at least one online class nearly doubled in the span of five years, from 23% to 45%.
-Besides that, the number of online learners is expected to continue growing, especially with the rising popularity of massive open online classes, or MOOCs.
+The number of online learners is expected to continue growing, especially with the rising popularity of massive open online classes, or MOOCs.

 With college and university classrooms at maximum capacity and tuition costs rising, it is no wonder so many students are turning to online courses to complete their degrees.
 But the adoption of online courses now sees many students struggling to keep pace and attributing poor performance to the lack of communication and structure.
 To help mitigate these issues for new students, NerdScholar asked professors of online classes for their best advice on tackling the virtual learning landscape.
 Here’s what they had to say: